Photo credit: Geir Mogen/ Kavli

 cells—cell ensembles that can be used to encode a new memory, and that, with

-input from the environment, becomes what we call memories.
+input from the environment, become what we call memories.

 Recent advances in technology